 Rose studied English Literature at Queens’ College, Cambridge, graduating with a First Class degree.
 She then completed the GDL and BPTC at Kaplan Law School, obtaining the second highest mark in the year for the GDL.

 Rose’s advocacy has been praised by Judges in Court as “clear and confident…[she] courageously and attractively advanced [her] cause” (Kingston Crown Court).
 Solicitors have commented that Rose is “fantastic to work with… she has always been well prepared for hearings and clients have commented on how at ease she has made them feel” (Mullis & Peake).

 Prior to coming to the Bar, Rose worked in Dhaka, Bangladesh, as part of the Rule of Law team at Deutsche Gesellschaft für Internationale Zusammenarbeit (the German government’s development agency).
 She undertook research in conjunction with the Bangladeshi government into legislative reform, including regarding bail.
 She also assisted in running a country-wide awareness campaign on how incarceration can affect women and girls.

 Additionally, Rose has experience with historic abuse claims, including drafting advices and pleadings.
 During pupillage she assisted Adam Weitzman QC in defending a Local Authority against an allegation that they were vicariously liable for sustained and serious abuse by foster parents against foster children, and latterly in a quantum hearing in respect of a severely psychiatrically affected claimant who, since being abused, had developed significant drug issues and an extensive criminal history.

-Rose has a keen interest in clinical negligence and accepts instructions to draft advices, pleadings and schedules of loss.
+Rose has a keen interest in clinical negligence work and accepts instructions to draft advices, pleadings and schedules of loss.
 She spent four months of her pupillage gaining experience in this area, supervised by William Chapman; during this time Rose worked on complex clinical negligence matters, including in product liability claims for defective medical equipment and treatments.